vivekh99/podium_test_case_suite/README.md

         "https://www.dealerrater.com/dealer/Gene-Butman-Ford-review-18132/" + str(page) + "/?filter=ALL_REVIEWS"

         copy-paste the exact lines above (including the quotations) and paste in between the parenthesis of the `.get()` method located on line 25

     -These were personally made test cases
-        IMPORTANT
+        IMPORTANT -  copy-paste the exact URL's below (including the quotations) and paste in between the parenthesis of the `.get()` method located on line 25
         "https://vivekh99.github.io/podium_test_case_suite/index.html"